wochap/nvim/README.md

 ### Vue projects

-Create a file `.volar` in the root of your project to enable volar and volar "Take over mode"
+Create a file `.volar` in the root of your project to disable typescript-tools and enable tsserver, only tsserver can use @vue/typescript-plugin for now...

 ## Troubleshooting